swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 ### Property Wrappers on Function Parameters

-Function parameters marked with compatible property-wrapper custom attributes must conform to the following rules:
+Function parameters marked with a set of compatible property-wrapper custom attributes must conform to the following rules:

-1. For initalization through `wrappedValue` type, the property wrapper type must provide a suitable `init(wrappedValue:)`.
+1. For initalization through `wrappedValue`'s type, all property-wrapper types must provide a suitable `init(wrappedValue:)`.
 2. Each `wrappedValue` getter shall be `nonmutating`.
 3. Default values for such parameters must be expressed in terms of the innermost `wrappedValue` type.